gameballers/gameball-node/README.md

 ---
 The SDK needs to be configured with your account's API & Transaction keys available in your [Gameball Dashboard](https://help.gameball.co/en/articles/3467114-get-your-account-integration-details-api-key-and-transaction-key)

-Require 'gameball-nodejs-sdk' in your file
+Require 'gameball' in your file
 ```js
 var gameball = require('gameball')
 ```